areebg9/mnist-digit-recognizer-app/EXPLAINED_CODE.md

 ```
 We have initialized it with the color, anti-aliasing, dithering (a technique to create the illusion of a certain color), the stroke, and a pre-defined stroke width (set at 60f).

+Now let's get into creating our canvas.
+To create the canvas, we will overlay it with a bitmap - this also allows us to retrieve the pixel values from the bitmap for training in our model.